asia-pacific-energy-research-centre/industry_model_9th_edition/README.md

 This repository houses input data, and builds a model that projects industrial energy consumption for 21 APEC economies out to 2070.

 #### The model (scripts in working development in the workflow folder)
+###### Note: input data and results data (csv's, xlsx, etc) is not pushed to git repository.
+These file types are defined in the .gitignore file.

 ##### Input data (CPB)
 - a1_cpb_input_data.py: Open data from CPB Netherlands Bureau for Economic Policy Analysis.